7 Sharing Your Prototype

 Prioritize user experience by seeking input from stakeholders and potential users.
 Conduct usability tests and focus groups to gather feedback on usability and identify areas for enhancement.

-This is by far the most important question to ask yourself before continuing the big launch.
-Do not allow yourself to move past this question, or continue with dissemination until you have fully answered this question in the affirmative.
+This is by far the most important question to ask yourself before continuing your dissemination.
+Do not allow yourself to move past this question, or continue with dissemination, until you have fully answered this question in the affirmative.
 At the end of the day, your project will ideally not just be useful for yourself, but it should be helpful to others as well.
+For a review on developing projects for your users, see Module 3.

 Tip